 Host Doug Wells is a financial advisor and past entrepreneur who enjoys discussing both the joys and challenges of building a successful company.
 Doug is currently a Vice President and Member of Investment Committee with Albion Financial Group.
 Doug earned an MBA from Stanford University and a B.S. in Engineering from Purdue University.
 He also co-hosts a program with KPCW, in Park City, called Mountain Money.

 The Bottom Line airs every Tuesday from 10:00 to 10:30 am.

 Also, follow our program on Twitter.

-The program is produced by Ross Chambless.
+The program is produced and edited by Ross Chambless.

 The Bottom Line – You may not know of FreshLime yet, but if Jay Bean’s track record is any indication, it’s about to become one of Utah’s fastest growing companies.
 Shortly after graduating from Weber State University Bean founded his first company, Ah-ha.com – an online marketing firm.
 In just four short years he grew […]

 The Bottom Line – (Air Date: March 10, 2015) Each year more than 500,000 patients in the U.S. suffer from intravascular (“I.V.”) catheter-related bloodstream infections.
 It remains a serious problem, but one – for the most part – that can be solved.
 Catheter Connections focuses on the connection in the catheter that is often vulnerable […]